-- We have completed our audit procedures in accordance with the planned scope and our objectives have been achieved, subject to the resolution of the outstanding matters set out below. - There were no significant changes to our planned audit approach nor were any restrictions placed on our work. - No additional significant audit risks were identified during the course of our audit procedures subsequent to our audit planning letter. - Our materiality levels have not required reassessment since our audit planning referred to above.
+- We have completed our audit procedures in accordance with the planned scope and our objectives have been achieved. - There were no significant changes to our planned audit approach nor were any restrictions placed on our work. - No additional significant audit risks were identified during the course of our audit procedures subsequent to our audit planning letter. - Our materiality levels have not required reassessment since our audit planning referred to above.